NQCD/NQCDynamics.jl/docs/src/initialconditions/samplingmethods/hamiltonian.md

 ## Example

-In this example we use Hamiltonian Monte Carlo to sample the canonical distribution for a 3 dimensional harmonic oscillator potential containing 4 atoms.
+In this example we use Hamiltonian Monte Carlo to sample the canonical distribution of a 3 dimensional harmonic oscillator potential containing 4 atoms.

 ```@example hmc